 Not surprisingly, summer (June-August) 2010 was the warmest, or one of the few warmest, summers ever for a large swath of the southeastern and mid-Atlantic U.S. [for example, in State College, PA, daily maximum temperatures in the summer exceeded 90°F more than twice as often as usual] and were unusually warm over much of the rest of the U.S. Only in the northwestern corner of the U.S. was it relatively cool.

-Again, one might be tempted to argue that focusing on any particular year, including this past year, is cherry-picking.
+Again, one might be tempted to argue that focusing on any particular year is cherry-picking.
 So let us again step back, and look at the long-term context for this anomalous recent warmth.
 We will look at the trend from decade to decade in the frequency of warm and cold record-breakers, totaled over all locations of the U.S. and over all days of the year.
 This is what the trend looks like: